 Book Reviews of Family Devotional Guides

 In God’s providence, a great benefit of living in the 21st century is the ready access we have to a wealth of sound biblical reading material.
-For families looking to start the new year and decade of 2020 with biblically robust family devotionals, two excellent works include:
+For families looking to start the new year with biblically robust family devotionals, two excellent works include:

 What is Family Worship?

 Family worship is a daily time when father, mother, and children gather together to worship God by reading the Bible, praying, and singing God’s praises.
 It is an important way Christian parents teach their children the basics of the Christian faith.
 While family worship does not need to be elaborate, it does benefit from parents’ thoughtful preparation and perseverance.
 Since families, including my own, struggle to be consistent and faithful in this daily means of grace, it is helpful to have biblically rich material to read together.